We are committed to:

 » Offer support to restructuring institutions and organisations.

 » Write, review and edit employment related policies.

 » Carry out staff surveys to help assess morale and perceptions within the head office and wider church employment.

 » Conduct "Exit Surveys" within the head office.

-» Maintain the Church's Employment Database and tertiary scholarship fund.
+» Maintain the Church's employment social media platforms and tertiary scholarship fund.

 » Develop, maintain and distribute the South Pacific Division Office Manual.